Chital: Description

 The dorsal (upper) parts are golden to rufous, completely covered in white spots.
 The abdomen, rump, throat, insides of legs, ears, and tail are all white.
 A conspicuous black stripe runs along the spine (back bone).
 The chital has well-developed preorbital glands (near the eyes) with stiff hairs.
 It also has well-developed metatarsal glands and pedal glands located in its hind legs.
 The preorbital glands, larger in males than in females, are frequently opened in response to certain stimuli.

 Each of the antlers has three lines on it.
 The brow tine (the first division in the antler) is roughly perpendicular to the beam (the central stalk of the antler).
 The antlers, three-pronged, are nearly 1 m long.
 Antlers, as in most other cervids, are shed annually.
 The antlers emerge as soft tissues (known as velvet antlers) and progressively harden into bony structures (known as hard antlers), following mineralisation and blockage of blood vessels in the tissue, from the tip to the base.
-A study of the mineral composition of the antlers of captive barasinga, chital, and hog deer showed that the antlers of the deer are very similar.
+A study of the mineral composition of the antlers of captive barasingha, chital, and hog deer showed that the antlers of the deer are very similar.
 The mineral content of the chital's antlers was determined to be (per kg) 6.1 mg copper, 8.04 mg cobalt, and 32.14 mg zinc.